 Keep in mind, you don’t need every page linked to in the main navigation.
 Having those massive dropdowns with many pages listed out can create a negative user experience.
 Instead guide the user to the parent sections of your site and on those pages have silo navigation setup meaning navigation just for that section of your site.
 This creates a far better user experience for larger websites.

 Many website agencies or freelancers claim they understand SEO because it makes business owners feel more comfortable when investing in a website that will be optimized for search engines.
 So many website designers say they know or understand SEO but perhaps they understand some basic tactics but they don’t truly know SEO.
 This is why as a business owner you need to understand fundamental understanding of digital marketing and SEO so you can ask the right questions and assess if they are the right one to lead your website and digital marketing efforts.

 As you can see SEO is a massive topic and I have not scratched the surface, but now you have a fundamental understanding of both technical SEO and on-site SEO.
 This will help your business either create a better website or when you are hiring someone you can ask them questions that you know the answer to to ensure they know what they are talking about.
 In addition to organic SEO, there is local SEO which for a local business is just as important considering organic and local SEO are directly related.

-As a provider of SEO services and local SEO services I always want to be transparent with my services and pricing so you know what you are getting.
+As a provider of local SEO services I always want to be transparent with my services and pricing so you know what you are getting.
 I also offer free consultations to ask me any questions you wish to assess if we are good fit to do business for each other.